Mr. Big (Sex and the City)

-John James Preston, commonly known as "Mr. Big", is a recurring character in the HBO series Sex and the City, the follow-up film of the same name and its sequel, and epilogue series And Just Like That..., portrayed by Chris Noth.
-He is the primary on-and-off love interest of the series' protagonist, Carrie Bradshaw, who usually refers to him as "Big".
+John James Preston, commonly known as "Mr. Big" or just "Big", is a recurring character in the HBO series Sex and the City, the follow-up film of the same name and its sequel, and sequel series And Just Like That..., portrayed by Chris Noth.
+He is the primary on-and-off love interest and later husband of the series' protagonist, Carrie Bradshaw.

 Character history

 Newspaper column

 Mr. Big first appeared as a recurring character and love interest of Carrie in Candace Bushnell's column "Sex and the City" in The New York Observer.
 Bushnell based Mr. Big on Ron Galotti, the former publisher of GQ and Talk, whom she had dated.
 Bushnell told New York Magazine in 2004, "He was one of those New York guys with a big personality—you just notice him as soon as he walks in the room," and "I called him Mr. Big because he was like a big man on campus."